-The Horsham Climate Cafe is on the first Saturday of every month from 2-4pm at the Quaker Meeting House, Worthing Road, Horsham, HR12 1SL (opposite Sainsbury’s car park) after the morning’s Horsham Repair Café (10-1pm).
+The Horsham Climate Cafe meets on the first Saturday of every month from 2-4pm at the Quaker Meeting House, Worthing Road, Horsham, HR12 1SL (opposite Sainsbury’s car park) after the morning’s Horsham Repair Café (10-1pm).
+Come and join us!

 What is a Climate Cafe?

 - Are you interested in finding out what little changes we can make as an individual to help the environment?
 Want to find out what action is being taken locally?
 Fancy meeting like-minded people or just having a chat?
 Feeling overwhelmed at the current environmental crisis and just want an outlet?
 Enjoy tea and cake?
 If yes to any of these, then the Climate Cafe is for you!

 - A Climate Café is an open group for anyone with a concern about the climate crisis, and will generate ideas about what action we can take individually and locally to make a difference

 - Visitors can enjoy delicious homemade cake, have a hot drink, enjoy a chat and join in or listen to the conversations about problems and solutions – come and get inspired!

 - Never been before?
 Don’t know anything about helping the environment?
 Not a problem – this is why we started our climate cafe!
 Bring a friend and come along to start the conversation and learning about what we can do to do our bit for the environment

 - Let’s share ideas and actions people can take to reduce their impact, maybe even taking away a ‘Pledge to the planet’ action each month!
 (Download your own online action plan here too – see our adult version and family version)